 - Keep cutting boards and dishes clean.

 - Take a prenatal vitamin with DHA and EPA as recommended by your doctor.
-Do not drink alcohol, since it may cause birth defects.

 Call your doctor if any of the following symptoms occur during the first trimester: